 Skip to main content

-Research Experience for High School Teachers in Design and Manufacturing
+Industries of the Future Research Experience for High School Teachers

-Please visit our Facebook and LinkedIn pages to learn the most recent photos.
+Please visit our LinkedIn pages to learn the most recent photos.

 Introduction

-As a collaboration between the Technology Division at the Cullen College of Engineering and College of Education (COE), UH has received from National Science Foundation (NSF) a Research Experience for Teachers (RET) site grant serving local high school STEM teachers with a focus on design and manufacturing:
+As a collaboration between the Cullen College of Engineering and the teachHOUSTON program, UH has renewed the National Science Foundation (NSF) Research Experience for Teachers (RET) site grant serving local high school STEM teachers with a focus on Industries of the Future topics: NSF Award Search: Award # 2501700

 We hosted RET site summer program in 2021-2023 for 3 summers.
-Research topics hosted by the TD Mechanical Engineering Technology (MET) faculty may include:
+We are now ready to host the new RET site summer program in 2026-2028 for another 3 summers.
+Research topics hosted by the Engineering Technology (MET) faculty and Mechanical and Aerospace Engineering faculty may include:

-Activities include workshops, curriculum development, seminars, and field trips to local manufacturing industry.
+Most of the research mentors are now working in the new Sugar Land campus buildings.
+Activities include workshops, curriculum development, seminars, and field trips to local industry.
 The research experience will be incorporated into high school curriculum that meets Texas Essential Knowledge and Skills (TEKS) standard, and aligns with NGSS as well.
-Co-PI Dr. Augustina Reyes (College of Education) will lead the guidance effort in transforming design and manufacturing knowledge into high school curriculum, supported by Dr. Basaran and Dr. El Nahas.
-The program will be assessed by TD Director of Assessment Mr. Peter Weber.
+Co-PI Dr. Dr. Paige Evans and Ms. Ramona Mateer will lead the guidance effort in transforming Industries of the Future research knowledge into high school curriculum, supported by the research mentors.
+The program will be assessed by Dr. Tomika Greer.

 The program result will be disseminated through local teacher conferences.
-Each summer program participant will make one presentation in one conference.
+Each summer program participant will make one presentation in one conference or symposium.
 Each summer program participant will develop at least one high school course module that meets teachengineering.org standard for high school students.

-Eleven Teachers: Each receives a $1,050/week stipend for participation in the six-week summer program and $1,800 upon completion of the implementation and evaluation activities during the following academic year.
+Eight Teachers: Each receives a $1,400/week stipend for participation in the six-week summer program and $1,500 upon completion of the implementation and evaluation activities during the following academic year.

 Teachers will be responsible for their own lodging, parking, meal and travel expenses.